 4. Robust Security Measures:

-• The account incorporates advanced security protocols, including end-to-end encryption and two-factor authentication (2FA).
-Its unmatched 1:1 backing fund safety for up to $125 million dollars (USD) is up to 500 times greater than traditional U.S. FDIC insurance and more than 1000 times greater than European bank insurance.
+- The account incorporates advanced security protocols, including end-to-end encryption and two-factor authentication (2FA).
+Its unmatched fund protection for up to $125 million dollars (USD) is up to 500 times greater than traditional U.S. FDIC insurance and more than 1000 times greater than European bank insurance.
 These measures ensure the safety and confidentiality of financial transactions, which is essential in today’s digital age.

 5. Streamlined International Trade: